LmanTW/ddnuts/README.md

 - `<zone_id>` The zone where the domain belongs to.
 (Required)
 - `<api_token>` Your API Token that have access to the zone.
 (Required)
 - `<interval>` The interval between each update.

+> [!NOTE]
+> By default, the config is placed right by the executable.
+You can specify the path of the config file by passing the `config=<path>` option.